johnthwong/johnthwong.github.io/index.md

 ---

 ## [Equal Liberal Rights Are Necessary for Growth](https://johnthwong.github.io/page_ajr)
 I replicated Acemoglu et al.'s classic study on the effects of colonial institutional quality on modern-day growth.
-I use an updated dataset on growth and replace the treatment variable (originally expropriation risk) with Freedom House's country-level indices on both democracy and growth.
+I use an updated dataset on growth and replace the treatment variable (originally expropriation risk) with Freedom House's country-level indices on both the quality of democracy and civil liberties.
 <br>
 <br>
 Turns out, better political and civil rights on their own can drive even more growth than just better property rights alone.
 [Read more](https://johnthwong.github.io/page_ajr)